edgefarm/edgefarm/docs/bestpractices/secret-handling/README.md

 # HOWTO handle secrets

 [sealed-secrets](https://github.com/bitnami-labs/sealed-secrets) is a
-great solution to store kubernetes (the base of EdgeFarm) secrets in source code management systems like git.
+great solution to store Kubernetes (the base of EdgeFarm) secrets in source code management systems like git.

 The big advantage is that sealed-secrets can be added to EdgeFarm in